Alcatel-Lucent Enterprise Recognises Hong Kong And Taiwan Partner Excellence

 ALE Partner Award winners were announced during the event, recognising their outstanding performance as well as excellence in innovation and growth across key verticals.
 Congratulations to the following ALE APAC partners in Hong Kong and Taiwan that have helped customers overcome business challenges and achieve tangible business outcomes through the implementation of Alcatel-Lucent Enterprise solutions:

-Partner of the Year Award 2023 (Hong Kong): Hong Kong Telecommunications Partner of the Year Award 2023 (Taiwan): ABS Telecom Inc VAD of the Year Award 2023 Integrated Communications Group Project of the Year 2023 (Public Sector) ST Engineering Infa Systems Limited Project of the Year 2023 (Banking & Financial Services Industry FSI) 8 Telecom Group Limited Project of the Year 2023 (Education) Taiwan Jettone Telecommunication Co.
-LTD Project of the Year 2023 (Transportation) N-MARS International Co.
-Ltd Project of the Year 2023 (Networks) Golden News Enterprise Limited Project of the Year 2023 (Communication) Integrity Labs Limited Project Breakthrough Award 2023 (Rainbow Services) Voice Buddies Network Limited Project Breakthrough Award 2023 (NGO) HGC Global Communications Limited
+Partner of the Year Award 2023 (Hong Kong): Hong Kong Telecommunications Partner of the Year Award 2023 (Taiwan): ABS Telecom Inc VAD of the Year Award 2023 – Integrated Communications Group Project of the Year 2023 (Public Sector) – ST Engineering Infa Systems Limited Project of the Year 2023 (Banking & Financial Services Industry – FSI) – 8 Telecom Group Limited Project of the Year 2023 (Education) – Taiwan Jettone Telecommunication Co.
+LTD Project of the Year 2023 (Transportation) – N-MARS International Co.
+Ltd Project of the Year 2023 (Networks) – Golden News Enterprise Limited Project of the Year 2023 (Communication) – Integrity Labs Limited Project Breakthrough Award 2023 (Rainbow Services) – Voice Buddies Network Limited Project Breakthrough Award 2023 (NGO) – HGC Global Communications Limited Hashtag:

 The issuer is solely responsible for the content of this announcement.